ChasinSpin/astrid/docs/InstallImage.md

 6. Switch Task to OTE Video and press the record button for 5 seconds, and then press again to stop.
 All status buttons should still be green.
 If not, click on the button to discover the issue.

+### IOTA Build Instructions

+* Create SD Card from image using the instructions above and image: 2024-08-01-astrid-ted.img.xz (DO NOT REDISTRIBUTE THIS IMAGE)
+* Plug in USB Drive, GPS Antenna and MiniDisplay into Pi
+* Insert the card into Raspberry Pi and startup (wait 5-10mins for card to be resized)
+* Use MiniDisplay to switch to home network
+* Connect via home network to astrid.local
+* Start terminal and type: ./astrid/scripts/iotaconfigure.sh  and follow instructions
+* After reboot, start astrid and choose Simulator
+* Check all status buttons are green, if not wait for GPS satellites to be found (can take 20min in less than ideal conditions)
+* Switch task to OTE Video and press record, then 5 seconds later, press stop.
+All status buttons should still be green.
+* From terminal, type: ~/astrid/scripts/cleanship.sh
+* Remove power after 15 seconds
+* Ship Astrid